iExecBlockchainComputing/web3mail-sdk/dapp/README.md

   - **MJ_SENDER**: The email address that will be used to send the emails.
 - **IEXEC_APP_DEVELOPER_SECRET_1**: A JSON string with the following keys:
   - **emailSubject**: The subject of the email to be sent to the email address retrieved from the data.zip file.
-  - **emailContentOrMultiAddr**: The content of the email to be sent to the email address retrieved from the data.zip file or from a Multiaddr.
+  - **emailContentMultiAddr**: Multiaddress pointing to the encrypted email content to send.
   - **emailContentEncryptionKey**: The encryption key used to encrypt the content.
   - **senderName**: The email sender name, it must be between 3 and 20 characters long.
 It will be displayed as "<senderName> via Web3mail" in the "From" email header.
   - **contentType (optional)**: the email content type "text/plain" or "text/html"